mr-05072023/scripts/ssh/README.md

-It is script for make deault ssh key.
+It is script for make default ssh key.

 After launch the key will be in the buffer.